Genetically modified food in Hawaii: Agricultural chemicals

 From 2006 to 2008, students and teachers at Kauai's Waimea Canyon Middle School, which is near a Syngenta field, repeatedly complained of noxious odors.
 At one point, the buildings were evacuated and "some kids went to the hospital".
 Some doctors found unusually high rates of asthma, cancer and birth defects there.

 A state report found that cancer incidence on Kauai, including the region around the school, was generally the same or lower than the state as a whole.
 Another study, paid for by the state and county, claimed that the odors were from stinkweed.

 Voluntary reporting by the companies showed substantial use of chlorpyrifos, which at sufficient doses can have neurological impacts on children.

 "Use of conventional pesticides recommended for control of the European corn borer has dropped by about one-third since Bt corn was introduced,” according to the US Environmental Protection Agency.

 Toxicity

 Pioneer Hi-Bred claimed that since 1996 "over a trillion meals containing biotech ingredients have been consumed in the U.S. with no documented negative health impacts."

 Culture

 Cultural practitioners claimed that GMOs were not part of traditional Hawaiian agriculture and did not belong in Hawaii.

 Local government action

-Three of Hawaii's four counties have adopted or considered local regulation of pesticides, GMOs or both.